-Another important distinction between C corps and S corps is who can form and own each type of corporation.
-C corps do no place limitations on who can become a shareholder.
-There is no maximum number of owners and shareholders need not be U.S. citizens or residents.
+Another important distinction between C-Corps and S-Corps is who can form and own each type of corporation.
+C-Corps do not place limitations on who can become a shareholder.
+There is no maximum number of owners, and shareholders do not need to be U.S. citizens or residents.

-For tax purposes, the IRS classifies an S corp the way it does a partnership.
-As such, any employee or shareholder who owners more than 2% stock in the company is considered a partner and cannot deduct fringe benefits from their income at tax time.
+For tax purposes, the IRS classifies an S-Corp the way it does a partnership.
+As such, any employee or shareholder who owns more than 2% stock in the company is considered a partner and cannot deduct fringe benefits from their income at tax time.